Sixth Dynasty of Egypt: Pepi II

-Nitiqret
+Neitiqerty

 Also known by the Greek name Nitocris, this woman is believed by some authorities to have been not only the first female pharaoh but the first queen in the world, although it is currently accepted that her name is actually a mistranslation of the king Neitiqerty Siptah.

 The rise of the nobility

-With the growing number of biographical inscriptions in non-royal tombs, our knowledge of the contemporary history broadens.
-For example, we hear of an unsuccessful plot against Pepi I. We also read a letter written by the young king Pepi II, excited that one of his expeditions will return with a dancing pygmy from the land of Yam, located to the south of Nubia.
+With the growing number of biographical inscriptions in non-royal tombs, our academic knowledge of the contemporary history in Egyptian broadened.
+There is modern confirmation of records describing an unsuccessful plot against Pepi I, and of a letter written by the young king Pepi II, whi expressed excitement that one of his expeditions would return with a dancing pygmy from the land of Yam, located south of Nubia.

-These non-royal tomb inscriptions are but one example of the growing power of the nobility, which further weakened the absolute rule of the king.
-As a result, it is believed that on the death of the long-lived Pepi II his vassals were entrenched enough to resist the authority of his many successors, which may have contributed to the rapid decline of the Old Kingdom.
+These non-royal tomb inscriptions are one example of the growing power of the nobility, which further weakened the king’s absolute rule.
+As a result, it is believed that after the death of the long-lived Pepi II, his vassals were sufficiently entrenched to resist the authority of his many successors.
+This may have contributed to the rapid decline of the Old Kingdom.

+Comparison of regnal lists

+The ancient king lists are in broad agreement on the order of monarchs in this dynasty, though Userkare was sometimes omitted.
+The Saqqara Tablet additionally omits all kings who reigned after Pepi II and before the Middle Kingdom of Egypt.
+The Karnak King List is very selective.
+The Turin King List is in a fragmentary state and most names of kings for this dynasty are now lost.